 - Provisions to help small businesses create a retirement plan.
 Several provisions were worked into the bill to make it easier for small business owners to offer 401(k) plans to their employees via Multiple Employer Plans (MEPs).
 MEPs essentially allow unrelated small businesses to come together to offer a retirement plan to their employees, making it easier and less expensive to administer.1

 As stated in the title of the bill, the goal of the SECURE Act is to give Americans greater security in retirement and in life.
-To understand how the provisions will affect your future goals and aspirations, discuss it with one of our financial advisors.
+To understand how the provisions will affect your future goals and aspirations, discuss it with a CFS financial advisor.*

 We can help!